How It Started

 September 2025

-The power management system evolves from its test breakout board phase to a dedicated solution featuring a custom PCB design with smart restart logic.
-This transition represents a major step toward production-ready hardware with improved reliability and reduced form factor.
+Power management moves from test breakout board to a custom PCB with smart restart logic.
+A major step toward production-ready hardware — smaller, more reliable, designed for the real world.

 December 2025